Case Study

 $38 Cost per lead

-Mid-size accounting and advisory firm in Paris.
-Growing international client base.
+A mid-size accounting and advisory firm in Paris.
+A growing international client base.
 They wanted to reach foreign companies setting up operations in France, specifically CFOs and founders in the middle of European expansion decisions.
-The firm had the expertise: cross-border tax, French labor law, M&A structuring, international payroll.
+The firm had the expertise: cross-border tax, French labour law, M&A structuring, international payroll.
 All of it locked inside partner conversations and client decks.
-None on LinkedIn.
+None of it on LinkedIn.

-The 12 partners ranged from skeptical to resistant.
-One called LinkedIn "a place where people post motivational quotes."
+The twelve partners ranged from sceptical to outright resistant.
+One called LinkedIn "the place where people post motivational quotes."
 The company page hadn't been updated in weeks.

-Partners at professional services firms do not respond well to being told they should be on social media.
-We knew that going in so we didn't frame it that way.
+Partners at professional-services firms don't respond well to being told they should be on social media.
+We knew that going in, so we didn't frame it that way.

-Training program was designed to respect their intelligence and their schedule.
+The training programme was built around their intelligence and their calendar.
 Two sessions, 90 minutes each.
-First: how LinkedIn distributes content, and real data on how buyers research professional services firms before reaching out.
+First: how LinkedIn distributes content, and real data on how buyers research professional-services firms before reaching out.
 Not motivational.
 Factual.
-Second session was hands-on, each partner picked topics tied to their practice and wrote a draft post in the room.
+The second session was hands-on.
+Every partner picked topics tied to their practice and drafted a post in the room.

-The tax partner said he had "nothing interesting to say on LinkedIn."
-We showed him three posts from partners at competing firms getting traction with exactly the type of client he wanted.
+The tax partner told us he had "nothing interesting to say on LinkedIn."
+We pulled up three posts from partners at competing firms gaining traction with exactly the type of client he wanted.
 He went quiet for a minute.
 Posted the next morning.

-Company page ran practical, specific content for businesses entering France.
+The company page ran practical, specific content for businesses entering France.
 Regulatory deadlines.
 Tax mistakes most foreign companies make.
-Government incentive programs that are easy to miss if you don't know where to look.
+Government incentive programmes that are easy to miss if you don't know where to look.

-LinkedIn Ads ran in parallel targeting CFOs and founders at companies with European expansion signals.
-A downloadable guide on setting up operations in France drove lead capture.
+LinkedIn Ads ran in parallel, targeting CFOs and founders at companies with European expansion signals.
+A downloadable guide on setting up operations in France drove the lead capture.

-Six of 12 partners posting weekly at day 90.
+Six of twelve partners posting weekly by day 90.
 Doesn't sound dramatic.
-But if you've ever tried to change habits inside a professional services partnership you know how significant that is.
+If you've ever tried to change habits inside a professional-services partnership, you know how significant that is.

-Page went from 430 to 1,200 followers.
-Guide generated 42 leads at $38 per lead.
-Partner posts reached 55,000 combined impressions per month.
-Three new international client engagements in the first quarter traced to LinkedIn.
+The page went from 430 to 1,200 followers.
+The guide pulled 42 leads at $38 apiece.
+Partner posts hit 55,000 combined impressions a month.
+Three new international client engagements in the first quarter traced back to LinkedIn.

-We wanted eight partners posting, not six.
+We were aiming for eight partners posting, not six.
 Two never came around.
-But the six who did are consistent and the tax partner who said he had nothing to say now posts twice a week without prompting.
+But the six who did are consistent.
+And the tax partner who said he had nothing to say now posts twice a week without anyone prompting him.

 Start here